Vegetables and Bloating on Keto

 Low-FODMAP Vegetables to Have on a Keto Diet

 The following is a list of some low-FODMAP foods you should integrate into your keto diet eating plan.
+You can find a more complete list of foods on our ketogenic diet food list.
 You can eat as much of these as you'd like.

 What Else Causes Bloating on Keto?